seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 What bastard doth not?
 Who will go with me?
 I will proclaim my name about the field:
 I am the son of Marcus Cato, ho!
-A foe to tyrants, and my country’s friend;
+A foe to tyrants, and my country's friend;
 I am the son of Marcus Cato, ho!

 **BRUTUS**
 And I am Brutus, Marcus Brutus, I;
-Brutus, my country’s friend; know me for Brutus!
+Brutus, my country's friend; know me for Brutus!

 *Exit*

 **LUCILIUS**
 O young and noble Cato, art thou down?
 Why, now thou diest as bravely as Titinius;
-And mayst be honour’d, being Cato’s son.
+And mayst be honour'd, being Cato's son.

 **First Soldier**
 Yield, or thou diest.